code-q-web-factory/CodeQ.WorkspaceReview/README.md

-# WIP - CodeQ.WorkspaceReview
+# Prototype - CodeQ.WorkspaceReview

-Human-readable workspace change review ("change cards") for the Neos CMS Management > Workspaces module.
+Improve the human-readable workspace change review for the Neos CMS.
 The package replaces only the controller and the change rendering of the existing module — publish/discard behavior, module path and permissions stay unchanged.

 ## What it improves over the core module